 - For the spring semester preregistration is held in November

 If students register for a clinical course less than six weeks before the first class date, it is unlikely that a clinical placement can be arranged that semester.

+Once the semester begins, web registration is closed.
+Written notification is required to drop a course by downloading and completing the drop/add form or notifying the registrar in writing.
 Prior to the start of classes, you can drop a class with no penalty.
 Your account will be refunded the full cost of the course and the course will be completely removed from your academic record.
-(This does not apply to Online Prerequisite (Fast Track) courses
+(This does not apply to Online Prerequisite courses.)

 After the course withdrawal deadline, the course remains on the academic record and the course instructor assigns a grade based on the course's usual grading criteria.
 For courses that do not run the full term, the drop and withdrawal deadlines will be adjusted accordingly.